3rd Grade FSA Math FREE Sample Practice Questions

 7- D

-the model for the first fraction is divided into 6 equal parts.
+The model for the first fraction is divided into 6 equal parts.
 We shade 3_6 to show the same amount as 1_2.
 The model for the second fraction is divided into 8 equal parts.
 We shade 3_ 8 that it shows these two models are different fractions.

 8- C

-The arrow shows exactly the middle of two numbers 35 and 45, so the answer is 40
+The arrow shows exactly the middle of the two numbers 35 and 45, so the answer is 40

 9- 12